 I found flora notes on the nose, while on the palate, this fuller-bodied wine exhibited flavors of citrus, mostly lemon and apple.

-Columba Platino Nero D’Avola: Nero D’Avola is considered the flagship wine of Sicily.
+Colomba Platino Nero D’Avola: Nero D’Avola is considered the flagship wine of Sicily.
 Named after the town of Avola in southeast Sicily, the grape grows throughout Sicily.
 The grape is dark-skinned, thus its name Nero d’Avola, which means Black of Avola, a reference to its color and original location in Sicily.
-The Columba Platino Nero D’Avola comes from central and southern Sicily.
+The Colomba Platino Nero D’Avola comes from central and southern Sicily.
 The wine ages ten months in fine-grained oak and vats of vitrified concrete.

 I found a wine that speaks of cherries and tobacco.